Code-Institute-Submissions/MS2-remoteworking-london/README.md

         - The overlays that appear behind the 'more info' sidebar would frequently become out of sync with the sidebar as their styles were adjusted independently from one another.
         - I have since refactored the code and used jQuery's existing fadeOut() method to show and hide a page-wide overlay, which functions much smoother.
     - Safari would not load initMap in Google callback in script load order specified, resulting in empty dataset
-        - In refactoring the code to only reuqest the Google data when the user clicks 'more details', this ensures that the callback function in the Google API is not required to successfully show the initial listing data.
+        - In refactoring the code to only request the Google data when the user clicks 'more details', this ensures that the callback function in the Google API is not required to successfully show the initial listing data.
     > rewrite above

 - Deployment & Site-wide